stefoy/AriPlus/README.md

 ## Running the Script

-AriPlus uses concurrency to execute commands in parallel, especially when gathering metrics.
+Ari+ uses concurrency to execute commands in parallel, especially when gathering metrics.
 By default, the concurrency limit is set to 6.
 To change this, use the `-ConcurrencyLimit` option.

 2. Run the script.
 If you are in Azure CloudShell, you're already authenticated.
 In PowerShell Desktop, you will be redirected to the Azure sign-in page.